SHARV-like/Backend-Project/Readme.md

-  app.js              Express app and middleware configuration index.js            Environment setup, database connection, server startup db/index.js         MongoDB connection logic utils/              Reusable helper classes and functions
+  app.js              Express app and middleware configuration index.js            Environment setup, database connection, server startup db/index.js         MongoDB connection logic models/             Mongoose schemas and models utils/              Reusable helper classes and functions
 ```

 Reason:

 - Each file has a clear responsibility.
+- Models own database structure and model methods.
+- Utilities own reusable request, response, and error helpers.
-- The entry point does not become crowded with middleware and utility logic.
+- The entry point stays focused on bootstrapping the server.
-- Utilities can be reused by future controllers, routes, and middleware.
-- This structure is easier to scale as the backend grows.
+- This structure is easier to scale as controllers, routes, middleware, and services are added.

 ## Current Status

 Phase One, Phase Two, and Phase Three are complete.
-The project now has a production-style folder structure, MongoDB connection setup, Express app configuration, common middleware, and reusable API utility helpers.
-The next phase can focus on creating models, controllers, routes, and centralized error-handling middleware.
+The project now has a production-style folder structure, MongoDB connection setup, Express app configuration, reusable API utilities, authentication helper methods, and initial User and Video models.
+The next phase can focus on controllers, routes, centralized error handling, file upload handling, and authentication middleware.